AdarBahar/Obsidian-people-data/feature_gap.md

 ### ❌ **Not Implemented Features (17+ total)**

+> **Note**: Major systems like Name Auto-completion, About Modal, and Performance Optimization have been completed.
+Focus has shifted to remaining features like Mention Counting, CSV Import, and enhanced testing.

 #### **1. Name Auto-completion Feature (6 sub-features) - ✅ COMPLETED**
 - ✅ Configurable trigger patterns in settings (default: @name:)
 - ✅ Rich suggestions showing name, company, position, and mention counts